FrameOS/frameos-docs/docs/installation/controller.md

 ## FrameOS controller

-The FrameOS controller is where you set up your frames.
-You can run it continuously on a server, or locally on your computer when needed.
-You'll miss out on log aggregation if the FrameOS server is not always on.
-The frames however will keep on running and updating independently.
+The FrameOS controller is the application you use to deploy FrameOS onto individual devices.

+Once deployed, the frames don't need the controller to function.
+It's still useful to keep it up for log aggregation.

 ![FrameOS walkthrough](../_img/walkthrough.gif)

 ## Running via docker

-The easiest way to run the controller is via Docker.
+The easiest way to run the FrameOS controller is via Docker.

 ```bash
 # generate a stable secret key